brianlittmann/brianlittmann.github.io/source/articles/turning-33.html.md

 - Pandemic and quarantine beginning in March
 - Treehouse trip in May
 - California road trip in August
-- Transition to engineering manager at Alo Moves in August
+- Transition to Engineering Manager at Alo Moves in August

 ---